cj187/ITFMVFC/README.md

-This is code and model for "Multiview Fuzzy Clustering with Multiplex Topological Information".
+This is code and model for "Multiview Fuzzy Clustering with Multiplex Topological Connections".